 Rupee Depreciation: Causes, Effects, and Self-Reliance

 The Impact on India

 As crude oil prices rise, India must purchase more US Dollars to facilitate these imports.
-This constan
+This constant demand for Dollars exerts upward pressure on its value, leading to Rupee depreciation.

+Rupee Depreciation: Causes, Effects, and Self-Reliance